tyson-hu/Food-Scanner-App/docs/README.md

-# Food Scanner App Documentation
+# Calry App Documentation

-Welcome to the comprehensive documentation for the Food Scanner iOS app.
+Welcome to the comprehensive documentation for the Calry iOS app.
 This documentation covers all aspects of the project including architecture, API integration, development workflows, and CI/CD.

 ## 📁 Documentation Structure